mykle1/MMM-EasyBack/README.md

 * Background picture files go in the "images" folder inside the MMM-EasyBack module folder.

 * Your local video files go in the "videos" folder inside the MMM-EasyBack module folder.

+* No need to download YouTube video.
+You only need the ID from the YouTube url